VaexExchange/vaex-api-docs/source/localizable/index.html.md

-availableAmount | Current available withdrawal amount remainAmount | Remaining amount available to withdraw the current day withdrawMinSize | Minimum withdrawal amount limitBTCAmount | Total BTC amount available to withdraw the current day innerWithdrawMinFee | Fees for internal withdrawal usedBTCAmount | The estimated BTC amount (based on the daily fiat limit) that can be withdrawn within the current day isWithdrawEnabled | Is the withdraw function enabled or not withdrawMinFee | Minimum withdrawal fee precision | Floating point precision.
+availableAmount | Current available withdrawal amount remainAmount | Remaining amount available to withdraw the current day withdrawMinSize | Minimum withdrawal amount limitHKDAmount | Total HKD amount available to withdraw the current day innerWithdrawMinFee | Fees for internal withdrawal usedHKDAmount | The estimated HKD amount (based on the daily fiat limit) that can be withdrawn within the current day isWithdrawEnabled | Is the withdraw function enabled or not withdrawMinFee | Minimum withdrawal fee precision | Floating point precision.